MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrestageMedia.md

 ### -MediaPassword

-Specify a password to protect this task sequence media.
-You can't use the media unless you first enter this password.
+Specify a secure string password to protect the task sequence media.
+When you boot a device with this media, you have to enter the password to continue.

 ```yaml
 Type: SecureString